ethereum/EIPs/EIPS/eip-1.md

 All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life-cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.

 #### Normative References

-#### Informative References
+**Informative References**

-Complete references for all external resources must be included in one of these two sections, as specified below.
+Complete references for each external resource must be included in one of these two sections, as specified below.

 #### Copyright Waiver